43

 Unveil the best of Tahiti, from secluded beaches to enchanting islands and serene anchorages.

-Motu Nao Nao, Taha’a
+Motu Mahaea, Taha’a

 The Bali 4.3 is an older model in Bali’s lineup, first introduced several years ago.
 While not the latest, it still holds appeal due to its spacious layout and signature open-plan design, where the saloon and cockpit are connected through a large tilting door, creating a seamless living space.
 The solid foredeck provides additional lounging areas, trading the trampoline for more usable deck space.